Skip to main content

 Tip #2: Toddler hockey

 Use everyday items like cardboard tubes to make goal posts.
-See how many times the pair of you can score by rolling a ball for a fun activity to enjoy together.
+See how many times the pair of you can score by rolling a ball, or even batting it with a wooden spoon.
+Running backwards and forwards to collect the ball will tire them out even more.

 Read more